metomi/metomi-vms/README.md

 The hard disk size of the VM has been set to 30GB in the Vagrantfile in the `aws.block_device_mapping` settings.
 This can be changed as required.

-It is possible to resize your VM once it has been created.
+It is possible to resize your VM by changing the instance type once it has been created.
 To do this you need to first stop it using
 ```
 vagrant halt
 ```
-and then [follow the instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html) for resizing using the AWS console.
+and then [follow the instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html) for changing the instance using the AWS console.

 ### Chose your region